What is Dan's Plan?

 - Chris was very active in college but has had a hard time maintaining a regular activity practice over the last few years.
 Despite several attempts to make the gym a more regular part of his life, he just hasn’t been able to keep it up because of his busy work schedule.
 He begins to use Dan’s Plan to help him move more.
 He purchases TRX bands, which help him use his body weight to perform exercise at home.
 He has now made it a habit to do 10 minutes of exercise each morning before work and he feels much better.
-He also keeps track of his daily steps with an iPhone pedometer app.
+He also keeps track of his daily steps with smart phone (iphone or android) pedometer app names Moves app.
+This app integrates with Dan's Plan so the steps he captures on his phone wirelessly sync with Dan's Plan.
 On Dan’s Plan, Chris initially sets his step goal at 7,500 steps per day.
 Over a 2 month period, he increases his steps to our standard of 10,000 steps per day.
 Now that he is in better shape, he finds that he regularly makes plans to be more active on weekends because it’s so much fun.
 When Chris first started tracking his activity on Dan’s Plan, he was regularly maintaining an Activity Score of about 65%.
 Now, he averages between 100% and 110%.

 - Sara loves yoga.
 She attends class two to three times per week.
 Her class lasts for 1 hour and 15 minutes.
 Out of that 75 min period, considering warming up and cooling down, she estimates that she works for about 60 minutes.
 Of that 60 minutes, she rates 45 minutes of class to be moderate in intensity and 15 minutes to be strenuous in intensity.
 She maintains 10,000 steps per day with her Fitbit, and her weekly Activity Score ranges between 100% and 115%.